PandapowrTR/Burobot/SECURITY.md

 What to expect if the vulnerability is accepted or declined

-If the repository maintainers accept your vulnerability report, they will work with you to coordinate a public disclosure of the vulnerability.
-This may involve publishing a security advisory, patching the vulnerability, and releasing a new version of the software.

-repository maintainers can decline your vulnerability report.
-If this happends They will explain to you reasion.
+If you disagree with the repository maintainers' decision to accept or decline your vulnerability report, you can contact them directly to discuss your concerns.

 - Additional information